lubosmato/esp32-essentials/readme.md

     extern const uint8_t mqttCertBegin[] asm("_binary_cert_pem_start");
     extern const uint8_t mqttCertEnd[] asm("_binary_cert_pem_end");
     ```
+- HTTP settings server might return `431 Request Header Fields Too Large` code on some browsers.
+Error response: `Header fields are too long for server to interpret`.
+It is recommended to change `HTTPD_MAX_REQ_HDR_LEN` to at least 1024 in `idf.py menuconfig`.

 # TODO
 - [ ] MQTT subscription to multi and single level (heavy feature, maybe YAGNI)
 - [ ] Check all error codes and throw
-- [ ] Make settings web server simpler without enormous number of route handlers
+- [x] Make settings web server simpler without enormous number of route handlers
-- [ ] Make settings web app smaller (overkilled by Vue.js)
+- [x] Make settings web app smaller (overkilled by Vue.js)
 - [ ] Add tests
 - [ ] Use `std::to_chars` and `std::from_chars` for floating point types when will be implemented in GCC